poucotm/Verilog-Gadget/README.md

 ==================================

 Use **Command Palette (ctrl+shift+p)** or **Right-Click (context menu)** to run.
 The context menu only can be seen for .v, .vh, .sv, .svh file.
+You can see `View Log` command of context menu only for .log file.

 * **Verilog Gadget: Instantiate Module**
 	- Parse module ports in currently open file